Or why is this happening to me?

 About 30 years ago, I wanted a safe place to live and raise my daughter.
 I always have believed in Visualization and things like Mindmaps, Treasure Maps, Vision Boards and the like so spent a lot of time with my daughter finding just the right attributes and putting one of these together that we could focus on to create our ultimate home.
 Within a month, we’d been evicted and living in an emergency shelter in Gilroy, California!
 Not what I’d had in mind at all.
 But I had not come to the level of wisdom about the process at that time, and got caught up in needing to “survive” as well as the drama of the whole event.
 Did not do well in handling the situation, I admit, and it just continued to get worse because all we were focusing on was what appeared to be happening.
 We got caught up in the “little r” reality of day to day happenings.
 We lost sight of our dream and it was never seen again.

-Five years ago, I decided to try the home thing again.
+Six years ago, I decided to try the home thing again.
 But this time I was older, I was wiser (I like to think) and I was ready for whatever showed up.
 I focused on what the bigger picture was instead of the little stuff.
-It still wasn’t as easy as I would have liked – I’m still working on perfecting the process – but by not getting caught up in the drama, not focusing on what was happening day to day and staying positive, holding on to the possibility my husband and I had created for ourselves, we wound up with a perfect little house with a studio that helped us recover and heal and get back in touch with what we wanted.

 What I’m saying is this – we are such funny creatures as human beings.
 I don’t know why we do what we do to ourselves, but I’ll leave that up to the philosophers and psychologists.
 We have such deep-seated beliefs that we cannot have what we want without a struggle that we go to great lengths to create those barriers to our own happiness.
 Once we take responsibility for the beastie that shows up to scare us and rattle our complacency, we begin to learn that creating dreams IS possible, that it doesn’t take trauma to integrate a change.